helium/HIP/0053-mobile-dao.md

 1. Surge-pricing style dynamic multipliers based on data transfer activity for individual regions
 2. Bespoke incentives for oracles and manufacturers on the basis of changing network demands

-Once emissions are distributed to hotspots and oracles, MOBILE owners can either redeem their holdings for underlying HNT against the treasury reserve automatically, hold for redemptions at a later time, or lock up their MOBILE for veMOBILE in a process similar to the veHNT mechanism described in HIP 51.
+Once emissions are distributed to Hotspots and oracles, MOBILE owners can either redeem their holdings for underlying HNT against the treasury reserve automatically, hold for redemptions at a later time, or lock up their MOBILE for veMOBILE in a process similar to the veHNT mechanism described in HIP 51.